Records

 |---|---|---|

-prompt | string | User prompt describing what records to generate |
+prompt | string? | User prompt describing what records to generate |

 count | integer | Total number of records to generate |

-temperature | number? | Sampling temperature (0-2) |
+temperature | number? | Request-level sampling temperature (0-2) |

 web_search | object? | Web search config. enabled is auto-set to true when any field uses web_search.
-Other fields: sources, include_urls, exclude_urls, x_search, citations |
+Sub-fields: sources, include_urls, exclude_urls, x_search, citations |

-chunk_size | integer | Records per generation chunk (default 10) |
+chunk_size | integer | Records per generation chunk (default 50) |

 datasetId | string | Target dataset ID to insert records into |

 selectedFields | string[] | Field names to generate via AI.
-Always present.
-Formula fields are always excluded. |
+Pre-resolved by the API server (always present).
+Defaults to all non-formula fields where ai is not false. |

 fieldSources | object | Pre-resolved map of field name → source ("synthetic" or "web_search").
 Authoritative source for each field. |